Seagate Systems Leasing Solution Provider Service Terms

 6.3 Responding to Support Requests.
 Seagate or its representative will contact you to address the Hardware issue reported by you.
 Seagate may be able to provide support with the Hardware remaining on your Customer’s premise (or your Customer’s designated premise) if you or your Customer has purchased a support contract, or Seagate may ship you or your Customer replacement Hardware to address the issue and provide instructions and materials for Hardware to be returned to Seagate.

 6.4 Software and Firmware Upgrades.
 Seagate may periodically update Hardware software and/or firmware remotely.
-You shall ensure that the Hardware has been updated with the latest software/firmware versions and security upgrades made available to you by Seagate.
+You shall ensure that the Hardware has been updated with the latest software/firmware versions and security upgrades made available by Seagate.

 6.5 Third Party Service Providers.
 Seagate may designate a third party to service or maintain the Hardware (including 24/7 remote hands as well as onsite servicing, subject to availability).
 Third parties who have not been designated by Seagate as service representatives are restricted from interacting with or servicing Hardware, or the software or firmware provided with the Services.